dinesh-ekanayake84/event-operations-framework/README.md

 # Event & Logistics Operations Framework
-A structured framework documenting approaches, workflows, and considerations for planning and delivering large-scale events and operations.
+A working portfolio of operational frameworks, logistics workflows, vendor coordination approaches, and campaign case studies — drawn from 12+ years of hands-on experience in event production and supply chain operations.